Hyperhidrosis

 Treatment for hyperhidrosis depends on the impact it has on your daily life.
 Topical antiperspirants, iontophoresis and oral medications can help.

 Botox injectables are an approved and effective treatment option for underarm (axillary) hyperhidrosis.
-Off-licence it may be used to treat hyperhidrosis in other areas of your body.

 During your initial consultation, we'll complete a comprehensive medical history to ensure a Botox injectable is the right hyperhidrosis treatment for you.
 We'll explain what to expect and any potential side effects.